noahbroyles/Robocrypt/README.md

 >     )

 Encrypts a file and saves it with a `.robo` for file or `.robodir` extension for directories.
+I strongly advise that you not mess with the extensions if you want to be able to properly decrypt your files.

 **Args**